atet/learn/git/README.md

 ### 6. `Commit`ting Changes

 * By **commit**ting changes, you are telling the Git system that these new, deleted, and/or modified files are ready to be incorporated in the main repository.
-   * Add a message relating to the changes you just made, e.g. `Added "HELLO WORLD!" to README.md.`
+   * Add a message relating to the changes you just made, e.g. `"Added "HELLO WORLD!" to README.md."`
    * Click on "Commit"
    * _You will not see any changes on GitHub at this point yet_